Close Menu

 I’ve commented in the past about how less expensive devices that include an ambient display often sacrifice quality in order to add to the bullet point list of features.

-Unfortunately with these, the outside edge of the viewfinder can often get distorted or blurry when using the red display.
+Unfortunately, with these, the outside edge of the viewfinder can often get distorted or blurry when using the red display.

-Not in the Cobalt Q6.
+Not in the Cobalt Q6 M.

 The clear red numbers are extremely crisp, sharp, and don’t degrade the optical image at all.